 3. Executive Committee.
 We have a standing executive committee.
 The executive committee operates under a written charter adopted by the Board of Directors.
 The purpose of the executive committee is to provide a simplified review and approval process in between meetings of the Board of Directors for certain corporate actions.
 The intent of the executive committee is to facilitate our efficient operation with guidance and direction from the Board of Directors.
 The goal is to provide a mechanism that can assist in our operations, including but not limited to monitoring the implementation of policies, strategies and programs.
 In addition, the executive committee's mandate is to assist the Board with respect to the development, continuing assessment and execution of the Company's strategic plan.
 The executive committee is comprised of at least three members of the Board of Directors.
 Vacancies on the committee are filled by majority vote of the Board of Directors at the next meeting of the Board of Directors following the occurrence of the vacancy.
-During fiscal 2022, the executive committee consisted of: Niccolò Rossi di Montelera (Chair), Jean-Christophe Bédos, Davide Barberis Canonico, Louis L. Roquet and Joseph F.X.
+During fiscal year 2023, the executive committee consisted of Niccolò Rossi di Montelera (Chair), Jean-Christophe Bédos, Davide Barberis Canonico, Louis L. Roquet (until his death on February 24, 2023) and Joseph F.X.
 Zahra.
-For fiscal 2022, the executive committee held five meetings.
-All of the members of the executive committee attended 100% of these meetings during such period, except for one director who attended 80% of the meetings.
+In relation to fiscal year 2023, the executive committee held six meetings.
+All of the members of the executive committee attended 100% of these meetings with respect to such period.
 Messrs.
-Canonico, Roquet and Zahra are independent, non-employee directors of the Company.
+Barberis Canonico, Roquet (until his death on February 24, 2023), and Zahra are independent, non-employee directors of the Company.